-Table 1: Potential and Observed Outcomes predicted by the structural model of Figure 4(a).
+Table 1: Potential and Observed Outcomes predicted by the structural model of Figure 4(a) units were selected at random, with each ε_i uniformly distributed over [0, 1].

-For each triplet $(\epsilon_1, \epsilon_2, \epsilon_3)$, the model of Figure 4(a) enables us to complete a full row of the table, including Y_0 and Y_1 , which stand for the potential outcomes under control (X = 0)and treatment (X = 1) conditions, respectively.
-We see that a simple structural model like the one in Figure 4(a) encodes in effect a synthetic population of individuals together with their predicted behavior under both observational and experimental studies.
+For each triplet $(\epsilon_1, \epsilon_2, \epsilon_3)$, the model of Figure 4(a) enables us to complete a full row of the table, including Y_0 and Y_1 , which stand for the potential outcomes under control (X = 0) and treatment (X = 1) conditions, respectively.
+We see that a simple structural model like the one in Figure 4(a) encodes in effect a synthetic population of individuals together with their predicted behavior under both observational and experimental conditions.
 The columns labeled X, Y, Z predict the results of observational studies, and those labeled Y_0, Y_1, Z_0, Z_1 predict the hypothetical outcome under two treatment regimes, X = 0, and X = 1.
-Many more, in fact infinite potential outcomes are predicted as well, for example, $Y{X=0.5,Z=2.0}$ computed in Figure 4(c), and all combinations of subscripted variables.
-From this synthetic population one can find the distribution of every counterfactual query on variables X, Y, Z, including, in particular, retrospective counterfactuals, such as the probability that a person chosen at random would have passed the exam by getting assistance given that, in reality, he/she failed the example and did not receive any assistance.6
+Many more, in fact infinite potential outcomes may be predicted as well, for example, $Y{X=0.5,Z=2.0}$ computed in Figure 4(c), and all combinations of subscripted variables.
+From this synthetic population one can find the distribution of every counterfactual query on variables X, Y, Z, including, in particular, retrospective counterfactuals, such as the probability that a person chosen at random would have passed the exam by getting assistance given that, in reality, he/she failed the exam and did not receive any assistance.